inducer/loopy/doc/tutorial.rst

 The problem is that loopy cannot find a simple, universally valid expression for the length of *out* in this case.
-Notice how the kernel accesses both the *i*th and the first element of out.
+Notice how the kernel accesses both the *i*-th and the first element of out.
 The set notation at the end of the error message summarizes its best attempt:

 * If n=1, then out has size 1.